hathitrust/otis/README.md

 docker compose run --rm test
 ```

-To enable W3C HTML validation of OTIS pages, use the following.
+To enable W3C HTML validation of Otis pages, use the following.
 These tests are not run by default since they rely on an external service.

 ```